wengshihao/machine-learning-algorithm-for-human-micro-expression-recognition/README.md

 **You can also learn *Euler Video Magnification algorithm* by [Visit This Page](https://nbviewer.org/github/yourwanghao/CMUComputationalPhotography/blob/master/class7/notebook7.ipynb) which is a Homework Assignment in **CMU**.**

 ## 4. The solution to the behavior transience dilemma
-In view of dilemma 3, that is, the short duration caused by the brevity of micro-expressions, this paper uses time-domain interpolation algorithm to restore the high-dimensional curve of realistic micro-expressions through the existing video frames, and carries out more intensive resamplings on this curve to improve the frame number of micro-expressions.
+In view of dilemma 3, that is, the short duration caused by the brevity of micro-expressions, this paper uses *Time-domain Interpolation algorithm* to restore the high-dimensional curve of realistic micro-expressions through the existing video frames, and carries out more intensive resamplings on this curve to improve the frame number of micro-expressions.

 $\color{red}{TIM.py}$ is an implementation of the above text.